With the New Year just around the corner, this is probably one of the best times to start focusing on strategies that increase blog traffic.

 Add at least 2-3 click-to-tweets to every single blog post.

 Simply go to www.clicktotweet.com and log in using your own Twitter Handle.

 Now, just write a super relatable one-liner from your Blog post that triggers your readers to share it.

-This is one deadly combination to boost your traffic.
+This is a deadly tip to boost your traffic.